 It is recommended to feed breeding animals with coarsely ground meal feed or coarse expandat e feed.
-If pelleted feed is chosen, it is recommended to add 10-20 % rolled, non-toasted barley (grain around pellets).
-A coarser grinding of the grain within the pellets can contribute with some structure, but the pelleting process grinds the feed in such a way that it is not recommended for breeding animals.
+If the pelleted feed is chosen, it is recommended to add 10-20 % rolled, non-toasted barley (grain around pellets).
+A coarser grinding of the grain within the pellets can contribute to some structure, but the pelleting process grinds the feed in such a way that it is not recommended for breeding animals.

 Vitamins and minerals

 Calcium (Ca) and phosphor (P) are the only minerals that stand out with breeding animals compared to other animal groups.
 Both minerals play an essential role in bone mineralisation, which is important for future longevity – meaning there is a higher need in the feed for breeding animals.
-Bone mineralisation is the foundation for bone strength, and overall conformation since bone strength affects the animals ability to carry its own weight.
+Bone mineralisation is the foundation for bone strength, and overall conformation since bone strength affects the animals’ ability to carry its own weight.

 Typically the Ca/P ratio is 2:1 which will enable optimal bone deposition.
-However, you should always be aware of updated recommendations and that different levels of phytase added will further increase availability of Ca and P in the feed.
-The interactions of minerals should furthermore be seen in relation to the vitamins added in the feed.
+However, you should always be aware of updated recommendations and that different levels of phytase added will further increase the availability of Ca and P in the feed.
+The interactions of minerals should furthermore be seen in relation to the vitamins added to the feed.

 The vitamins that play an essential role in animal growth and breeding animals are especially vitamins affecting reproduction, bone strength and claw health.
-Not only the vitamins themselves, but also interactions between vitamins and minerals must be taken into account to achieve the most optimal result.
+Not only the vitamins themselves but also interactions between vitamins and minerals must be taken into account to achieve the most optimal result.

-For example, vitamin-D is absorbed in combination with Ca and P, hence playing an important role in both bone mineralisation and the carrying capacity of the animal.
-A vitamin-D deficiency will result in deformed and soft bone structures, causing lameness and weaker conformation of the animals.
+For example, vitamin D is absorbed in combination with Ca and P, hence playing an important role in both bone mineralisation and the carrying capacity of the animal.
+A vitamin D deficiency will result in deformed and soft bone structures, causing lameness and weaker conformation of the animals.
 Similarly, several vitamins play a significant role in the growth period of breeding animals, and hence future quality.

 |Vitamin H (Biotin)||